 Eventually I resorted to sitting in my seat, with my head between my legs until the ordeal was over.
 As people filtered off the boat, I had one nice Italian lady stop by my seat to offer me some dry crackers.
 She didn’t speak any English, but she did sweep her hand up from her stomach to her mouth then outward, the universal hand gesture for the act of vomiting.

-Mark and I walked around Capri until the Dramamine took effect and my stomach settled back to normal.
+My husband and I walked around Capri until the Dramamine took effect and my stomach settled back to normal before starting our excursion properly.